0xf0xy/Write-ups/THM/Neighbour/Neighbour.md

 <br>

 ## 🧠 Intro
 Welcome to **Neighbour**, where we’ll be exploring **IDOR (Insecure Direct Object Reference)**.
-This vulnerability occurs when an application trusts client-supplied data—like URL parameters—without properly verifying whether the user has permission to access the requested resource.
+This vulnerability occurs when an application trusts client-supplied data — like URL parameters — without properly verifying whether the user has permission to access the requested resource.

 *Deploy your machine and let's knock on our neighbor's door!* 🚪